briandgomez/Study/Security+/Security Architecture.md

 # Backups
+- <u>Onsite/offsite</u>:
+    - Onsite
+        - Data and backups are at the same location
+    - Offsite,
-- <u>Onsite/offsite</u>: for onsite, data and backup are at the same location. for offsite, data needs to be transferred over the internet somewhere else
+        - Data needs to be transferred over the internet somewhere else
     - Organizations can use both, onsite for short term and offsite for long term

-- <u>Frequency</u>: need to determine how often data needs to backup
+- <u>Frequency</u>: need to determine how often data needs to backed up
     - Depends on the different systems involved
     - May have multiple backup sets
     - Lots of planning is involved

 - Encryption

 - <u>Snapshots (VM)</u>: instant backup of an entire system
 ![alt text](image-27.png)

 - <u>Recovery</u>: verify the backups can be restored and used

 - <u>Replication</u>: copy data to one or multiple locations at the same time
     - The replicas are updated as the primary data is updated

-- <u>Journaling</u>: logs changes before committing them to the final file
+- <u>Journaling</u>: writing data to a temporary journal, located on a drive, before writing to the database.
+If power is lost, the system can recover the last transaction
     - Helps against power outages when updating/working on the data

 # Power Resiliency
-- <u>Uninterruptible Power Supply(UPS)</u>: short term power source
+- <u>Uninterruptible Power Supply (UPS)</u>: short term power source
-    - Offline/Standby UPS = always running on main power but it power fails there's and internal switch that moves from main to battery backup
+    - Offline/Standby UPS =  normally runs on main power but if power fails, an internal switch quickly transfers the load to the backup battery
     - Line-interactive UPS = slowly increases voltage if there is a drop in main line power
     - On-line/double-conversion UPS = used for always using battery backup
     - Generators are used for long term power